microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAlert.md

   - `[IntegrityLevel <String>]`: processIntegrityLevel
   - `[IsElevated <Boolean?>]`: True if the process is elevated.
   - `[Name <String>]`: The name of the process' Image file.
   - `[ParentProcessCreatedDateTime <DateTime?>]`: DateTime at which the parent process was started.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[ParentProcessId <Int32?>]`: The Process ID (PID) of the parent process.
   - `[ParentProcessName <String>]`: The name of the image file of the parent process.
   - `[Path <String>]`: Full path, including filename.